 Be sure to test big things.
 Trying to increase the conversion rate or the click-through rate is a big thing.
 Blue versus red isn’t.
 And assess your assumptions.
 See the bit above about the difference between correlation and causation.

 Once you have identified the goal, decide which metric will be used to measure success.
 This could be conversion rate, click-through rate, page views per session, or any other metric that helps you track progress toward your goal.

-Finally, be sure that the alternative hypothesis you are testing can scale.
+Finally, be sure that the hypothesis you are testing can scale.
 Having a successful test that you cannot afford to implement is not a good use of time and budget.